Fracking in the UK

 Fracking, short for ‘hydraulic fracturing’, is the process of extracting oil and natural gas from shale rock underground.
 It is controversial because the process can cause water pollution, while continued extraction and burning of fossil fuels contribute towards climate change.

-A fracking boom has seen US oil production surge to a 50-year high, extracting more barrels than Saudi Arabia in 2015.
-Extensive shale gas production in the US has rebalanced global markets, reduced energy prices and had geopolitical consequences.
+A fracking boom has seen US oil production surge to a 50-year high, turning the US into a net exporter of oil and overtaking Saudi Arabia in terms of barrels produced.
+Shale gas has rebalanced global markets, reduced energy prices and had geopolitical consequences.
 Carbon emissions have fallen – especially in the US – as cheap natural gas replaces more polluting coal in power generation.
-But prospects in Europe, including the UK, and in China are not as promising.
+Recent low oil prices, though, have put pressure on the US fracking industry.

 What is hydraulic fracturing?